babylonlabs-io/covenant-emulator/docs/transfer-setup.md

 ### 4.2.
 Configure the covenant emulator

+As you have already set up the covenant signer, you can now configure the covenant emulator to use it.

-To set up the connection parameters for the Babylon chain and other covenant emulator settings, configure the `covd.conf` file with the following parameters.
+Use the following parameters to configure the `covd.conf` file.

 ```
 # The interval between each query for pending BTC delegations